craiganderson3/xtest/readme.md

    and some local CSS.

  - We are currently working with CSS3 Paged Media to support a print view, as opposed to using XSL:FO to generate a separate PDF document.
-Both are viable options, but Paged Media is a simplied approach.
+Both are viable options, but Paged Media is a simplified approach.

 7. Known Issues